rkcosner/rkcosner.github.io/_pages/research.md

       share: true
       related: true
 ---
 My research focuses on Controls, Robotics, and Safety.
+Look [here](/blogs/Thesis) for an ever-evolving outline of my thesis direction.

 Checkout these blog posts for brief and high-level introductions on some of these topics:
   * [Control and Dynamical Systems](/blogs/Control-and-Dynamical-Systems)